United States Marine Corps: Historical mission

 The Marine Corps was founded to serve as an infantry unit aboard naval vessels.
 Marines were responsible for the security of the ship and its crew by conducting offensive and defensive combat during boarding actions and defending the ship's officers from mutiny; to the latter end, their quarters on the ship were often strategically positioned between the officers' quarters and the rest of the vessel.
 Continental Marines crewed raiding parties, both at sea and ashore.
 America's first amphibious assault landing occurred early in the Revolutionary War, on 3 March 1776, as the Marines gained control of Fort Montagu and Fort Nassau, a British ammunition depot and naval port in New Providence, the Bahamas.

 The role of the Marine Corps has expanded significantly since then.
 As the importance of its original naval mission declined with changing naval warfare doctrine and the professionalization of the naval service, the Corps adapted by focusing on formerly secondary missions ashore.
-The Advanced Base Doctrine of the early 20th century codified their combat duties ashore, outlining the use of Marines in the seizure of bases and other duties on land to support naval campaigns.
+The Advanced Base Doctrine of the early 20th century codified their combat duties ashore, outlining the use of marines in the seizure of bases and other duties on land to support naval campaigns.
 In 1987, the USMC Sea School was closed.
-In 1998, all Marine Detachments on board ships were disbanded.
+In 1998, all Marine detachments on board ships were disestablished.

 Throughout the late 19th and 20th centuries, Marine detachments served aboard Navy cruisers, battleships, and aircraft carriers.
 Marine detachments served in their traditional duties as a ship's landing force, manning the ship's weapons and providing shipboard security.
 Marine detachments were augmented by members of the ship's company for landing parties, such as in the First Sumatran expedition of 1832 and continuing in the Caribbean and Mexican campaigns of the early 20th centuries.
 Marines developed tactics and techniques of amphibious assault on defended coastlines in time for use in World War II.
-During World War II, Marines continued to serve on capital ships, and some were assigned to man anti-aircraft batteries.
+During World War II, marines continued to serve on capital ships, and some were assigned to man anti-aircraft batteries.